 All intact males and female cattle whose sire and dam have not been registered and fully certified by this Registry will be known as initial registrants.
 Exception is made for females from the Wichita Mountains Wildlife Refuge that may be registered as subsequents.

-- a) Ancestors need not have been registered with any other Registry but information about herd history is required.
+a) Ancestors need not have been registered with any other Registry but information about herd history is required.
 CTLR will not consider for registration animals presented with no herd history.
-Appeals can be made to the board. - b) Ancestry need not be known, although herd history if known may be considered when determining eligibility.
+Appeals may be made to the board.